nandhithahariharan/nandhithahariharan.github.io/_posts/2016-09-01-to-every-girl-who-is-afraid-to-be-alone.markdown

 syntaxHighlighter: no
 ---

-# To Every Girl Who Is Afraid To Be Alone,

 ![download][1]

 **Learn.
 There are a hundred different ways I could have started this but I fear you may not have the patience to read all of it.
 So I tell you what I want to tell you in the first line. **